fwg001/fwg001.github.io/_posts/2026-07-06-config-recap.md

     <div class="photo-frame">
       <img src="{{ '/assets/posts/config-recap/anarchy.jpg' | relative_url }}" alt="DS Anarchy slides">
     </div>
     <div class="note-body">I loved this talk by <a href="https://www.linkedin.com/in/laurenloprete/">Lauren LoPrete</a>.
-It told a great story using punk music venues to teach principles for fostering creativity.
+It told a great story using punk music venues to teach principles for fostering creativity within structure.
+Key takeaways:
       <ul>
-        <li>Lauren says, “I didn’t go to art school to become a cop,” and she’s always cared more about building the conditions for great work than policing who gets to make it.</li>
+        <li>Lauren says, "I didn't go to art school to become a cop," and she's always cared more about building the conditions for great work than policing who gets to make it.</li>
-        <li>Design systems work has drifted into compliance work — teams meant to lower barriers and raise quality have started acting like gatekeepers, adding stricter standards, more approval gates, and more process.</li>
+        <li>Design systems work has drifted into compliance work — teams meant to lower barriers and raise quality have started acting like gatekeepers, adding stricter standards, more approval gates, more process.</li>
-        <li>AI tools are democratizing production the way the Xerox machine did for punk zines and flyers — when the means of production become this accessible, the scene grows, and you can’t govern your way out of that.</li>
+        <li>AI tools are democratizing production the way the Xerox machine did for punk zines and flyers — when the means of production become this accessible, the scene grows, and you can't govern it the old way.</li>
-        <li>Her framework — “design systems anarchy”: modeled on how punk scenes built infrastructure for creative chaos instead of containing it; the venues that lasted had the clearest values and the most genuine trust in the people they served.</li>
+        <li>Her framework — "design systems anarchy": modeled on how punk scenes built infrastructure for creative chaos instead of containing it; the venues that lasted had the clearest values and the most trust.</li>
         <li>Conviction as a container, not a cage — hold firmly to core principles, and let everything else flex.</li>
-        <li>Build “scenes instead of systems, venues instead of vaults.”</li>
+        <li>Build "scenes instead of systems, venues instead of vaults."</li>
         <li>A design system was never supposed to be permanent.
 It was supposed to be alive.</li>
       </ul>
     </div>